How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 +

 I scanned and printed a COLOR copy of the photo page of my current U.S. Passport.
-Some form of PHOTO ID is required for your TRC 3 submission.
+Some form of OFFICIAL PHOTO ID (such as current passport or drivers license) is required for your TRC 3 submission.

 +